Coyote2TechWriter/TestRep1/Codete tasks.md

-It is possible to share a YouTube link containing a video starting from a specific moment through
+It is possible to create a YouTube link containing a video starting at a specific moment, and then share it by
 - copying the link to the clipboard
 - sharing the video through a selected application
 - sharing the video through the HTML code